lamerecarter/scattered-invoice-threat-hunt/README.md

 (Insert screenshot)

 Why This Matters:
-This session identifier became the investigative "golden thread," linking authentication events, mailbox rule creation, SharePoint access, and Business Email Compromise activity.
+This session identifier served as the investigative "golden thread," linking sign-in activity, inbox rule creation, cloud application access, and Business Email Compromise activity into a single attack timeline.

----

-🏁 Flag 21: Conditional Access Status
+🏁 Flag 24: Conditional Access Status

 MITRE:
 TA0005 — Defense Evasion

 Question:
-What was the Conditional Access status during the attack?
+What was the ConditionalAccessStatus recorded during the attacker's successful authentication?

 Answer
 notApplied